RecXplainer: Amortized Attribute-based Personalized Explanations for Recommender Systems: Introduction

-We found this important intersection under-researched in the literature.
-We could only find two methods that generate attribute-based explanations, LIME-RS \citep{limers-paper} and AMCF \citep{amcf-paper}.
-LIME-RS did not evaluate its attribute-based explanations, and the metrics used by AMCF were not justified and not generalizable (see \Cref{sec:appendix}).
-To this end, we also propose a set of generalizable and well-justified metrics to evaluate attribute-based explainability techniques for recommender systems (\Cref{sec:eval}).
+We found that the important intersection of post-hoc attribute-based explanations for CF-based recommender systems has not garnered sufficient attention in explainability literature.
+We are aware of only two previous approaches that generate attribute-based explanations for CF-based recommender systems: LIME-RS \citep{limers-paper} and AMCF \citep{amcf-paper} (details in related work in \Cref{sec:related}).
+LIME-RS did not evaluate its attribute-based explanations, and the metrics used by AMCF were not generalizable to all CF-based recommender systems (see \Cref{sec:amcf-metrics-bad}).
+To this end, we propose a set of eight generalizable metrics to evaluate attribute-based explainability techniques for recommender systems (\Cref{sec:eval}) (one of our major contributions).
+We also consider the often overlooked popularity-based explanation methods: for attribute-based explanations, such an approach would choose the most popular attributes of a recommended item as an explanation.
+In this work, we implemented three popularity-based baselines for a holistic evaluation.

-In summary, our contributions are: \begin{enumerate}[leftmargin=*,topsep=0pt,itemsep=2pt] \item We propose \toolname, a novel, post-hoc, and model-agnostic technique to provide attribute-based explainability for recommender systems, a largely neglected research area. \item We propose several metrics to evaluate attribute-based explainability methods for recommender systems that can be used to compare all such future techniques. \item We explore comparison of \toolname and other methods with the often overlooked popularity-based methods. \end{enumerate}
+In summary, our contributions are as follows: \begin{enumerate}[leftmargin=4pt,topsep=0pt,itemsep=1pt] \item We propose \toolname, a novel, post-hoc, and model-agnostic technique to provide attribute-based explanations for recommender systems in an amortized fashion.
+To the best of our knowledge, \toolname \textbf{is the first technique} to have all these desirable properties.